 Through certain subsidiaries of our Operating Partnership, we have entered into a bond purchase agreement (the "Bond Purchase Agreement") with Federal Agricultural Mortgage Corporation ("Farmer Mac") and Farmer Mac Mortgage Securities Corporation (the "Bond Purchaser") for a secured note purchase facility (the "Farmer Mac Facility").
-As amended from time to time, the Farmer Mac Facility currently provides for bond issuances up to an aggregate principal amount of \$225.0 million.
-Pursuant to the Bond Purchase Agreement, we may issue new bonds through May 31, 2023, and the final maturity date for new bonds issued under the Farmer Mac Facility is December 31, 2030.
+As amended from time to time, the Farmer Mac Facility currently provides for bond issuances up to an aggregate amount of \$225.0 million.
+Pursuant to the Bond Purchase Agreement, as further amended on June 2, 2023, we may issue new bonds under the Farmer Mac Facility through December 31, 2026, and the final maturity date for new bonds issued under the facility will be the date that is ten years from the applicable issuance date.
+We did not issue any new bonds under the Farmer Mac Facility during the year ended December 31, 2023.